OZworld: Career

 On June 9, 2019, OZworld released their first album, OZWORLD.
-While the album lacks an overarching thematic concept, it showcases the artist's commitment to genre versatility, blending diverse musical approaches without confinement to a single style.

 The second album, OZKNEEZ FXXKED UP, arrived on November 17, 2020 (the artist's birthday).
 Dubbed the "zero album," this release represented a creative reset.
 OZworld described the production process as returning to his raw, foundational rap style, even preceding the approach of his debut.

 On April 17, 2024, OZworld featured on "RISE TOGETHER" (stylized in all caps), a hip-hop/gospel fusion track by Japanese-American artist Ai and producer Yaffle.
 Released through EMI Records, the song served as the official image track for the Japanese release of Godzilla x Kong: The New Empire (2024), marking OZworld's first major international film tie-in.